bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

 $\Omega_{ijk} = \frac{1}{N} \sum_{D=1}^{N} \left \| g_{ijk} (x_{D}) \right \| $

 This represents the average importance of each parameter.
-The higher \Omega _{ijk} is the higher the importance of that parameter.
+The higher $\Omega _{ij}$ is the higher the importance of that parameter.

 -- squared form